Resources

 What is Viral Fever?

-Viral Fever symptoms
+Latest Viral Fever Symptoms

 These signs last for a few days only.
 Also, it is vital to seek medical care if the symptoms become serious over time.

-What causes Viral Fever?
+What Causes Viral Fever?

 1. Ingestion